- Can I take a guided tour?

 Yes, we offer several guided tours of the Monticello house and grounds, including the Highlights Tour, the Behind-the-Scenes Tour, and the From Slavery to Freedom Tour.

-What outdoor offerings are available?
+What outdoor programs and activities are available?

 Visitors can find outdoor exhibits and informative signs throughout the historic mountaintop.